 As a queer interdisciplinary artist, I create inconclusive assemblages, performances, and installations.
-I understand how narratives can be hidden, coded, or erased.
-I approach the overlooked, the castoff, and the weathered for their ability to remind us of these stories: an elsewhere and an elsewhen.
-Dirt from home; cast iron, an element found in our blood poured, solidified, and oxidized; pine needles from the shed roof; burlap drenched and dripped with indigo; the smell of a place not here (not there); a discarded deer jaw.
-These materials cradle narratives that drift like ghosts.
-Uncanny empathies surface.
+Narratives can be hidden, coded, or erased.
+I approach the overlooked, the castoff, and the weathered for their ability to remind us of these stories.
+An elsewhere.
+An elsewhen.
+Dirt from home; cast iron, an element found in our blood, poured, solidified, and oxidized; pine needles from the shed roof; burlap drenched and dripped with indigo; the smell of a place not here (not there); a discarded deer jaw.

 Using Format